freeCodeCamp-2025-Summer-Hackathon/yellow-packet/frontend/README.md

 - This page contains information about the PetMatch company!
 A little bit about what the app does, why we made the app, and how to contact us.

 ### AddPets.jsx
-- This component is a modal, accessible on the shelter profile that allows shelters to upload pets to the database.
+- This component is a modal, accessible on the shelter profile, that allows shelters to upload pets to the database.
 - Upon addition of a new pet, they should fill out the information that would be on a [PetProfile](#petprofilejsx).
 It is important that these input fields are specific and compatible with the rest of the app.
-Refer to database to see which values need to be asked for, which values should be automatic, and what the type of each value is (numeric, text, date, etc).
+Refer to the database to see which values need to be asked for, which values should be automatic, and what the type of each value is (numeric, text, date, etc).

 ### AdopterProfile.jsx
 - This page will be rendered when a user is viewing an adopter's profile.
 This will contain information regarding the adopter, including but not limited to: Name, contact information, and a biography.